andrisimonetti/SLR-ML-toolkit/README.md

  - Install the following packages : `spacy`, `nltk`, `unidecode`

 2. **Google Colab**: At this link https://colab.google click on the button 'Open Colab'.
 Then, click on 'GitHub' and paste the link https://github.com/andrisimonetti/SLR-toolkit_2.git to load the Notebook `Dataset creation and Analysis.ipynb`.
 Download the file `toolkit_functions.py`.
-Then, click on the folder-shape on the left panle and load the file `toolkit_functions.py` and your downloaded file from Scopus or Web of Science.
+Then, click on the folder shape on the left panle and load the file `toolkit_functions.py` and your downloaded file from Scopus or Web of Science.

+3. You can try the toolkit with the data examples provided in the folder 'data'.

 ### STAGE 1 - Data creation
-In this Stage you will use the following files: `Dataset creation and Analysis.ipynb` and `preprocessing_functions.py`.

 - Step 0.
 Open the Notebook `Dataset creation and Analysis.ipynb`.
 - Step 1.
 Run the code in Phase 1 within the Notebook `Dataset creation and Analysis.ipynb`.
 In this Step you can organize the dowloaded file from Scopus or Web of Science in a data frame.
 - Step 2.
 Run the code in Phase 2 within the Notebook `Dataset creation and Analysis.ipynb` to add a new column to the data frame to indicate which journal appears in a list of Top Journals.
 If the file list is not provided by the user, the default list is provided by the file "TopJournal_list.txt" (reference:https://journalranking.org).